Martijncvv/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 ## Proper use of call and delegatecall instead of send, transfer

 - The function `withdraw()` uses the `.cal` statement to withdraw Ether.

+## Sensitive Data

+- Sensitive data is stored in an env. file and added to the .gitignore file.